single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ---
-id: quick-start-tutorial
+id: starting-from-scratch
-title: Quick Start Tutorial
+title: Getting Started From Scratch
-sidebar_label: Quick Start Tutorial
+sidebar_label: Starting from scratch
 ---

 A simple example of how to use webpack with [single-spa](https://github.com/joeldenning/simple-single-spa-webpack-example/blob/master/README.md).
 Check out the docs to learn more about single-spa itself.